"If Blood and Gore Is What You Want, Blood and Gore You Get"

 Anyone with a conscience or a weak stomach will want to avoid this movie at all cost.
 It is difficult to have to endure almost two hours of carnage, blood and gore with the prevailing message that no amount of good and human determination and goodwill can overcome evil.
 (Spoiler warning) The writers took this so far as to have one of the townspeople cry out to God for help, as the vampires “toy” with her before killing her.
 Then the vampire leader pauses, looks to the sky mockingly, then replies to her cry for help with “no God.”
 That is the end of that character in the movie in one of the most graphic murders.
 Overall, the film gives glory to evil, weakness of humanity, and a sick obsession with gore and graphic murder of almost the entire population of a town.
 And, the vampires are not the only murderer in town.
 There is a hint near the end about another overwhelmingly disturbing “twist” in the story.

+30 DAYS OF NIGHT takes moviegoers to the small, isolated town of Barrow, Alaska, the northernmost city in the U.S. For 30 days each winter, the town is plunged into complete darkness when the sun sets.
+This winter the town is host to a group of unwelcome guest, bloodthirsty vampires, ready to take advantage of the uninterrupted darkness to feed on the residents.
+The sheriff of Barrow, Eben Oleson, and his estranged wife, Stella, must lead an ever-shrinking group of survivors to do all they can to survive until the daylight returns.
 The production values lie with the special effects and cinematography but fall far short of being truly entertaining in the writing, acting and plot.
 Anyone with a conscience or a weak stomach will want to avoid this movie at all cost.
 It is very difficult to have to endure almost two hours of carnage, blood and gore with the prevailing message that no amount of good and human determination and goodwill can overcome evil.
 Overall, the movie gives glory to evil, shows the weakness of God and humanity, and has a sick obsession with gore and graphic murder.